Why did I become an Architect?

-After nearly 30 years of being an Architect I get asked two questions most often- What is becoming of the Architectural Design Profession?
+After nearly 30 years of being an Architect I get asked two questions most often- What is becoming of the Architect profession?
 Why would you want to be an Architect?
 My answers to these questions have evolved.

 Somewhere I’ve read that Architects do not hit their stride until around age 50.
 I agree, as Architects we are required to orchestrate and integrate an incredible breadth of knowledge.
 We must learn sociology, psychology, human tendencies, art, history, building materials, symbology, and political processes, this list could go on.
 Whew!
 It’s no wonder there’s a curiosity about what we do and why our numbers are so few compared to other professions.
 I’ve always thought that we Architects are somewhat in the same boat as the agriculture community- our few provide for many!